World leaders head to London for Queen Elizabeth II funeral

 “The thing that I will take away from this period is just the beauty of the public’s response, the kindness that you see from members of the public, the patience, the camaraderie, that has been, for me, the most moving tribute of all, has been the public response of the British people,” she said.

-People across the U.K. are due to pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
+People across the U.K. will pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
 8 at the age of 96 after 70 years on the throne.
-Monday has been declared a public holiday, and the funeral will be broadcast to a huge television audience and screened to crowds in parks and public spaces across the country.
+Monday has been declared a public holiday, and the funeral will be broadcast to a huge television audience worldwide and screened to crowds in parks and public spaces across the country.

 Crowds also gathered Sunday near Windsor Castle, where the queen will be laid to rest at a private family ceremony on Monday evening.